Rutgers-ESSP/IPCC-AR6-Sea-Level-Projections/README.md

 * tide gauges: `https://storage.googleapis.com/ar6-lsl-simulations-public-standard/tide-gauges/full_sample_components/{workflow_id}/{experiment_id}/total-workflow.zarr`

 Note that the gridded workflow components are in a "Requester Pays" google cloud bucket.
 That means that, while we are looking for a permanent hosting solution, anyone accessing the gridded workflow components data will be charged for the data retrieval and egress fees.
 These can be expensive.
 Depending on your location, downloading 5 TB of data can cost upwards of $200-$1000 (at the time of writing).
 Please note that the authors are not charging for access to the data - any costs incurred are simply the costs assessed by Google to retrieve the data.
 In order to access the data, you will need to authenticate with an active Google Cloud account with an attached payment method.
 See https://cloud.google.com/storage/pricing#network-pricing.

-## Acknowledgements

-The development of the sea-level rise projections was supported by multiple funders, including the U.S. National Aeronautics and Space Administration (grants 80NSSC17K0698, 80NSSC20K1724 and 80NSSC21K0322 and JPL task 105393.509496.02.08.13.31), the U.S. National Science Foundation (grant ICER-1663807), the U.K. Natural Environment Research Council (grant NE/T009381/1), NIOZ Royal Netherlands Institute for Sea Research, PROTECT (which has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement no. 869304), and UK Natural Environment Research Council grant NE/T007443/1.
-We acknowledge the World Climate Research Programme, which, through its Working Group on Coupled Modelling, coordinated and promoted CMIP6.
-We thank the climate modeling groups for producing and making available their model output, the Earth System Grid Federation (ESGF) for archiving the data and providing access, and the multiple funding agencies who support CMIP6 and ESGF.